emnoxx/rawr/README.md

 then cd into the repo's scripts directory:
 `cd rawr/scripts`,

-and now execute the install.sh script
+and now execute the install.sh script:
 `./install.sh`

-now follow the instructions in the script and you're set!
+follow the instructions in the script and you're set!

 If you only want to run a binary, run the export.sh script (located in the scripts directory) and find the binary in the exports directory.